VictorMerino/spotify-search-nuxt/README.md

 ### Next steps:
 - Unit Tests with Vitest
 - E2E Tests with Cypress
-- Or maybe we can try with Testing Library...
 - Result page: don't know if will need to filter in total results, or maybe a posibility to search for an item based on its id (hopefully last option)
 - Song Player: WebAudioAPI?
 SpotifyAPI?
 Maybe both?
 - Separate .env and .local.env